-To memorialize accident victim Eugene Thornburg and call attention to road safety for bicyclists and motorists, his family will give the town a permanent “ghost bike” to be installed outside the town’s Public Safety Building.
+To memorialize accident victim Eugene Thornberg and call attention to road safety for bicyclists and motorists, his family will give the town a permanent “ghost bike” to be installed outside the town’s Public Safety Building.

 After an investigation, no criminal or civil motor vehicle charges were filed filed as a result of the accident.
 However, the town established a seven-member Cycling Safety Advisory Committee earlier this year to develop recommendations for improving cycling safety in Lincoln.